 3. In an October 15th, 1974 letter to Joan from her friend, film historian Jeanine Basinger, Basinger responds to a comment Joan made to her by letter regarding the Rainbow Room party and Springer.
 The content appears to confirm the story of Springer publicly announcing Joan as the hostess of the Rainbow Room party before receiving her response to the request.
 Basinger writes: "I am deeply shocked at what was done to you regarding the Springer event.
 What nerve!
 How does he keep clients if this is how he operates?
 I just can't believe sometimes how insensitive people are to one another...how greedy for things to be done FOR THEM...and how lacking they are about returning these small favors.

-September 24-27: Following Joan's distaste for how she looks in photographs taken of her at the Rainbow Room book publication party on September 23rd, she cancels all public appearances for the remainder of the year.
-(Source: "Joan Crawford" by Bob Thomas)
+September 24: Allegedly, following Joan's distaste for how she looks in photographs taken of her at the Rainbow Room book publication party on September 23rd, she cancels all public appearances for the remainder of the year.
+While this is "common knowledge" in the Crawford biographies, this webmaster has found no documented proof this claim is accurate.

 October 21: Joan has lunch in her apartment with her daughter, Cathy, and son in law, Jerome LaLonde.